Does Your LTD Policy contain a Social Security Disability Offset and Reimbursement Clause?

 Consult a dedicated disability lawyer who works for you.

-Get help from your own disability attorney – not an LTD carrier’s rep. We handle many cases where the disability insurer has wrongly or intentionally delayed or denied claim approval for months until the Social Security disability case is decided.
+Get help from your own social security disability attorney – not an LTD carrier’s rep. We handle many cases where the disability insurer has wrongly or intentionally delayed or denied claim approval for months until the Social Security disability case is decided.
 We can provide you with the experienced legal resources you need to prevail against an insurer’s delay tactics and other wrongful actions.

 If you are unsure about where your case stands or if the Social Security disability offset you are paying is appropriate, give us a call today.
 We will review your claim for this and all other matters.